0xFlazh/userGuide/SMART_CONTRACT.md

       mapping (address => mapping (bytes32 => uint)) public orderFills; //mapping of user accounts to mapping of order hashes to uints (amount of order that has been filled)

-The first section of the main OxFlazh contract defines the storage variables.
+The first section of the main 0xFlazh contract defines the storage variables.

 - The admin variable holds the account with special administrative privileges.
 The admin account can change the admin account, change the accountLevelsAddr, or lower the fees.
 The admin account cannot raise the fees.
-- The feeAccount variable holds the account to which OxFlazh trading fees are paid.
+- The feeAccount variable holds the account to which 0xFlazh trading fees are paid.
 - The tokens variable is where user balances are stored.
 For example, if your address is 0x123 and the DAO token address is 0xbb9, then your DAO balance will be in tokens[0xbb9][0x123].
 By special case, your Ether balance will be in tokens[0][0x123].
 Note that all Ether amounts are in Wei, and all token amounts are in the base unit of the token (which is usually Wei, but depends on the token).
 - The orders variable is used to keep track of orders that have been initiated on-chain.
 For example, if your address is 0x123, and you create an order with order hash 0x234, then orders[0x123][0x234] will be true.
 - The orderFills variable is used to keep track of orders that have been partially or completely filled.
 For example, if you create a resting order (using the account 0x123) to buy 10 tokens with a hash of 0x234, and someone submits a transaction to sell you 5 tokens (taking out half of your order), then orderFills[0x123][0x234] will be changed to 5.